freemountain/quark/README.md

 # Quark
 ## :arrow_right: electron :heavy_minus_sign: chromium :heavy_plus_sign: Qt quick
-The Quark shell lets you write and pack cross-platform desktop applications using JavaScript and QML.
-It is based on Node.js 7.0 and Qt 5.7.
+Quark is the easiest way to write and ship cross-platform desktop applications using JavaScript and QML.
+It uses Node.js 7.0 and Qt 5.7 under the hood.

-## How does it works
+## How does it work
-A Quark application consist of a node.js process and a qml render process.
-They communicate through stdin and stdout in a redux like manner.
-The node process acts like a store, it emits a value and can react to actions.
-The qml process listen on value changes and can dispatch actions on user events to the store.

-## Downloads
-Prebuilt binaries for OSX can be found on the releases page.

-## Basic Example
+A Quark application consists of a Node.js host process and a QML-based rendering process.

+This architecture is used to make it possible to script the whole application logic in JavaScript, while leveraging QT's declarative, cross-platform view-layer (QML).
+Both processes are always being aware of the whole application state (think Elm or Redux), using stdin and stdout to exchange updates and or actions in a unidirectional way.

-A basic Quark application needs just these files:
+To wrap it all up, a basic Quark application just needs three files in order to work:

-- `package.json` - Points to the app's main file and lists its details and dependencies.
+- a `package.json` - points to the app's main file and lists its details and dependencies
-- `main.js` - Starts the app and creates a Qt window to render QML.
+- a `<main>.js` - contains the business logic
-- `index.qml` - A qml window to render
+- an `index.qml` - QML description of the view

+## Example

+So let's implement a very primitive counter as a basic example of how to use this thing:

 ### package.json
 ```json